in2code-de/lux/readme.md

 * Lead commands to get a summary mail for your sales team
   * Send an overall summary
   * Send a summary mail with known companies
-  * Send a summary mail by a lux category
+  * Send a summary mail by a LUX category
 * Service commands (calculate scoring for all leads)

 ### Privacy Features